strangers11250/cse15l-lab-reports-wi24/index.md

     [user@sahara ~/lecture1]$ cat ./messages
     cat: ./messages: Is a directory
 ```
-For a slip of a second I expected that it automatically concatenate all files under that directory.
+For a split of a second I expected that it automatically concatenate all files under that directory.
 The fact that it creates an error make sense, since it is impossible to the content of a directory.

 - When using cat with a path to a file as an argument, it prints out the content of that file.
 ```